 As the name suggests you will be walking through clouds.
 It was misty cool, probably the freshest air we’ve taken a breath of.
 Both cloud forests are quite dense so do not expect to see wildlife popping out.
 Although it would help to hire a guide to have better chances of seeing wildlife and for this, you do have to book in advance to book a suitable tour for you to visit their websites.

 If you have a car, there is parking available on both sites If not, there are buses or taxis that you can book through your accommodation.
-Both cloud forests offer hikes that are well maintained and requires easy to moderate walks.
+Both cloud forests offer hikes that are well maintained and require easy to moderate walks.

 One difference we found Monteverde cloud forest was busier than the Santa Elena cloud forest.
 This area receives a lot of rain, so be prepared and make sure to wear appropriate hiking gear along with some rain gears.